Keppler Hotel, Paris, Preferred Hotels: The secret to the best-in-class guest experience – a personal experience with the worst-case scenario

 For the hotel renovation, architecture, interior design, and selection of artwork, Rita relied on French interior designer, Pierre-Yves Rochon (www.pyr-design.com/en/).
 “He created an incredible microcosm of design that blends with the elegant furnishings already existing at the Four Seasons Hotel George V in Paris in some of the most beautiful suites: Tour Eiffel Suite and the Parisian Suite,” she says.

-View to the Eiffel Tower from Keppler's balcony
+View of the Eiffel Tower from Keppler's balcony

 Rochon created the same magnificence in the Keppler Hotel suites and spaces complemented by stunning terraces and balconies overlooking Paris and the Eiffel Tower.
 This magical ambiance is reflected in the eclectic and elegant choice of furniture, accessories, art, and wall colors that make the Hotel Keppler unique in all of Paris.

 “Moreover, we’re proud that Valpas bed legs and their contemporary design guarantee a touch of refinement married to the most modern technology.
 They brand us as a visionary and futuristic hotel, which considers innovation as a weapon leading to success and attracting an even ‘greener' clientele,” Rita says.